gitops-jml/gitops/README.md

 ---------------------------

 - create a new ArcoCD application from this file\
-`cd gitops-with-argocd; oc apply -f argo-crd/config/console-banner/console-banner.yaml`
+`cd ; oc apply -f GitRepos/gitops-with-argocd/argo-crd/config/console-banner/console-banner.yaml`

 - look at the new Application in ArgoCD console.\
   Sync is automatic for this new application.
 Wait for the synced status and verifiy that a new banner is added to the OCP console